pyodide/pyodide/docs/using_pyodide_from_javascript.md

 ## Accessing JavaScript scope from Python

-The JavaScript scope can be accessed from Python using the `js` module (see [Using JavaScript objects from Python](type_conversions.md#using-javascript-objects-from-python)).
+The JavaScript scope can be accessed from Python using the `js` module (see {ref}`type_conversions_using_js_obj_from_py`).
 This module represents the gloabal object `window` that allows us to directly manipulate the DOM and access global variables and functions from Python.

 ```python
 import js